 What the diddly is going on?

 Science Hack Day Dublin is going on.
-This is our fifth year of adventure.
+This is our eight year of adventure.
 Diddly?
 Really?

 Are you asking?
 Well, o.k then but we have to be back by 11 and no funny business.
 In all seriousness, we’re the guerrillas of science.
 We don’t announce gigs.
 We hit, then we sink back into the night.
-More accurately 19th and 20th of November 2016 in our friendly Dublin Hackerspace TOG.
+More accurately it is on the 7th and 8th of March 2020 in our friendly Dublin Hackerspace, TOG.

 Ah yes, a Science Hack Day and how do I buy one?
 I’ll take three.